-As you use Siri and various Apple products, the smart assistant will use what it has learned about you to grow more personalized.
-You can go even change what voice it will use, like choosing between male and female voices, different accents, or even change the language entirely.
+As you use Siri on various Apple products, the smart assistant will use what it has learned to grow more personalized.
+In essence, each user's Siri is unique to them.

 Other than the suggestions that occur across your device, you can also create custom actions called Shortcuts.
 As of iOS 13, Shortcuts are built into the system, allowing even casuals users to create quick interactions with their phones.
 Siri Intelligence and the voice assistant both play a part in this.

 Further customization can take place within Apple apps or inside the voice assistant itself.
 You can tell Siri which of your contacts are family members, how to spell and pronounce certain names or words, and set a nickname that it will use for you in conversation.

 Privacy and Security